 Programs for Graduate Study

 Currently, there are a number of program options for students interested in joining my lab.
 There are two relevant M.S. programs at VCU in which I have mentored students - (1) M.S. in Biology and (2) M.S. in Environmental Studies.
-VCU also has an integrative doctoral program named Integrative Life Sciences.
+Given the current funding mechanisms at VCU, I can no longer be the chair of M.S. committees (i.e., be your mentor) for students looking at the M.S. in Environmental Studies program, but I can serve on committees and help you to find an official mentor that is a member of the Environmental Studies program.
+There is also a doctoral program: VCU Integrative Life Sciences.
 More information about each program can be found by clicking on the hyperlinked text (i.e., the blue colored and underlined text representing each programs's name).